 How much can your ideal client afford to spend on a wedding planner?

 You know I always like to keep it straight with you.
-If your customers are coming to you with a $50,000 wedding budget and you're charging $20,000–it's both unfair to you and the customer to take their money.
+If your customers are coming to you with a $50,000 wedding budget and you're charging $20,000–it's unfair to you and the customer to take their money.
 Even if they do want to hire you.

 Now that I've started getting you to brainstorm the questions you need to be asking yourself in order to set your pricing, I want to go over the three different pricing philosophies that I see most common for wedding planners today.